Opportunity: Volunteer in a Post

 Are you passionate about your industry, business, or career?
 Do you want to connect young people with opportunities to better themselves?
 Becoming an Exploring volunteer is both easy and rewarding.
 You can schedule your role to meet your own needs while making a big impact.
 Volunteers are trained, background checked and provided the tools required to be successful in their role as an Exploring volunteer.
 Possible roles in Exploring include: Volunteer in an existing Exploring Post, Help Start a Post in your industry, Coordinate participation in community event(s), School liaison, Coordinate “super activities” by posts, Liaison with posts to insure proper support, and Exploring Officers’ Association.

-Opportunity: College and Career Coach
+Opportunity: Real-World Coach

 Opportunity: Conversation Leader

 Each spring, we invite parents, teachers, businessmen/women, and more to sit down together to discuss timely education topics in Collier County at a Community Roundtable.
 Tables are hosted by Conversation Leaders, a volunteer who facilitates an inclusive and productive conversation.
 Those interested will work with our staff to receive training prior to the Roundtable.

 The CCCR child development centers welcome the care and attention of qualified volunteers.
 They are eagerly looking for book readers, baby rockers, playground clean-up, building maintenance, and more!

 CCCR only has a few slots lets to fill for this very important role in the development of CCCR’s future.
 If you’re passionate about early education and the educational future of Collier County, they’d love to hear from you.